w3f/Grants-Program/applications/remote-signing-and-slashing-protection.md

 ## Project Overview :page_facing_up:

+In the existing Polkadot implementation, slashing protection has already been  performed locally.
 In this proposal, we aim to design and implement a remote signing process within the Polkadot codebase client for ECDSA, EdDSA, and BLS signature algorithms for Parachains (including a dedicated key management service to be used with the remote signing module).
-We also aim to provide a remote service which aims to prevent slashings and protect stakers’ funds.
-We do not plan to modify slashing protection that has been already in implemented in Polkadot codebase.
-Instead, we will provide additional remote slashing protection.
+This remote service will also include all existing slashings protection scenarios.

 ### Overview